Autumn: Now is the time to…

 We also have a Spring term ahead planner available here.

-Download the Autumn term ahead planner
+Download the Autumn term ahead planner1.
+KEEP OPTIONS OPEN

 It is important that all students understand the full range of opportunities available to them, even if they feel that they have already decided on their next steps after school.
 The autumn term is the perfect time to encourage students to explore apprenticeships and the benefits that they bring, alongside other options too.

-• Utilise the Apprentices are Amazing film to start to inspire your students.
+- Utilise the Apprentices are Amazing film to start to inspire your students.

-• Ensure that students have a good understanding of the different levels of apprenticeship available, and comprehend why they may not go straight in at degree apprentice level, and that starting at level 2, 3 or 4 is more realistic for most students.
+- Ensure that students have a good understanding of the different levels of apprenticeship available, and comprehend why they may not go straight in at degree apprentice level, and that starting at level 2, 3 or 4 is more realistic for most students.

-• Arrange an assembly to explain the range of options available post-school (this could be a session for your parents and carers too)
+- Arrange an assembly to explain the range of options available post-school (this could be a session for your parents and carers too)

-Top tip: The ASK Programme can provide fully-funded support to your school to deliver a range of awareness assemblies.
+Top tip: The ASK Programme can provide fully-funded support to your school to deliver a range of awareness assemblies. - Use the resources available to assist students to conduct their own research.

-• Approach past students to come in and share their stories with your current students.
+- Approach past students to come in and share their stories with your current students.
 What are they doing now, and what is their inspirational advice for current students?

 2. EXPLORE WHAT IS AVAILABLE